starkatt/Cocksmithing/cocksmithing.md

 Mix the silicone thoroughly, making sure to scrape the bottom and sides of the container.
 Don't worry too much about creating bubbles -- they're inevitable, and will be removed by the vacuum degassing.

-Add and thoroughly mix any desired pigments.
+Add and thoroughly mix any desired [pigments](#pigments).
 While a multi-color pour is pictured, I strongly recommend sticking with single colors until you're comfortable with the process.
 A marbling technique is discussed later in this document.

 ## Degassing
 Placing the silicone mixture under a vacuum will suck out any entrapped air bubbles, which would otherwise cause pores and cavities in a finished toy.
 Vacuum degassing is required for a quality product.
+The [Tools](#vacuum-chamber) section provides more information about suitable pumps and chambers

 Your vacuum chamber should have two valves -- a line valve between the vacuum chamber and the pump, and a vent valve between the chamber and free air.
 Proper operation of a vacuum pump and chamber for degassing follows a specific sequence: